TakeADev/mnufc/README.md

   - Posts may include text and images.
 - Interact with other users
   - Reply to, like, and repost other users' posts.

 ### Build

 To build the project:

 - Clone repo `git clone https://github.com/TakeADev/mnufc.git`
-- Install dependencies `bun install`
+- Install dependencies `yarn`
-- Run development script `bun dev`
+- Run development script `yarn run dev`

 <!-- TODO: List what specific 'user problems' that this application solves. -->

 ## Contact

 Linkedin: https://www.linkedin.com/in/chance-conway-5b687828b/